gudouhe/quartz/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Ouya's Notes
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.

-现在测试看看，在电脑 上修改有没有用。